 I did imitate the framers of the original Constitution.
 As they had said "no State shall emit bills of credit, pass any bill of attainder, ex post facto law, or law impairing the obligations of contracts;" imitating their example and imitating it to the letter, I prepared the provision of the first section of the fourteenth amendment as it stands in the Constitution . . .

-In other words, the only difference between the two versions is the later was made more clear in making the privileges and immunities of United States citizens and due process of law a limitation on the power of the States because his original version was not all the clear on the subject.
+In other words, the only difference between the two versions is the later was made more clear in making the privileges and immunities of United States citizens and due process of law a limitation on the power of the States because his original version was not as clear on this point.
 He confirms this in House Report No. 22 that will be discussed shortly.

 Privileges and Immunities